LeaSaxton/FQCforSorfml2.0/README.md

 # Summary

-FoodQualityController is is a flexible and user-friendly R package that is used to identify, validate, and optimize the most suitable machine learning platform for the given analytical platform.
-Several machine learning models are created in the package to predict microbial quality in beef products.
+This is modified version of the [FoodQualityController R package](https://github.com/ozlemkaradeniz/FoodQualityController) which is optimised for the back-end side of sorfML 2.0.
+FQC is a flexible and user-friendly R package that is used to identify, validate, and optimise the most suitable machine learning platform for the given analytical platform.
+14 machine learning models are created in the package to predict microbial quality in food products.

 # Table of Contents